 - What is the best word processing software to use for book writing?
 Again, it depends.
 (Google “best word processing software for book writing” and you’ll see what I mean.)
 This question will probably be answered when you select a book editor.
 However, we used Microsoft Word and encountered problems in the editing and formatting stages due to font changes, different releases of the software and my lack of familiarity with “blank pages” in the alignment of new chapters.

 - If I decide to self-publish, how do I market and promote my new book?
 You’ll want to cover the waterfront and develop a detailed marketing and promotional plan to help drive the launch activities and ongoing book sales.
 Consult with your book coach and other subject matter experts for support.
 (Google “how to market and promote your book” for access to additional free and fee-based resources.)

 Finally, allow yourself the time needed to tell your story the right way, particularly if any of the final content included requires “Permissions” or right to use authorization from other sources – i.e. authors, publications or organizations.
 These approvals can take 60-90 days or more to obtain.

-I hope the information shared with you has been valuable.
-While writing a book can be a time consuming and arduous process, it is also very rewarding to hold that bright, shiny new cover in your hands for the first time and say to yourself, “We did it!”
+I hope the information shared here has been valuable.
+While writing a book can be a time consuming and arduous process, it is also a very rewarding experience to hold that bright, shiny new cover in your hands for the first time and realize, “You did it!”

 Enjoy the journey!